Transmasculine Guide: Dosing

 |---|---|---|---|---|

-| Testosterone topical gel 1% | 12.5-25 mg daily | 50mg daily | 100mg daily | May come in pump or packet form |
+| Testosterone topical gel 1% (packet) | 12.5-25 mg daily | 50mg daily | 100mg daily | Usually comes in packet form |

-| Testosterone topical gel 1.62% | 20.25mg daily | 40.5 - 60.75mg daily | 103.25mg daily | Usually comes in packet form.
-One packet = 20.25mg |
+| Testosterone topical gel 1.62% (packet or pump) | 20.25mg daily | 40.5 - 60.75mg daily | 103.25mg daily | Comes in either packet/pump form.
+One packet/pump = 20.25mg |

-| Testosterone axillary gel 2% | 30mg daily | 60mg daily | 90-120mg daily | Comes in pump form only, one pump = 30mg |
+| Testosterone axillary gel 2% (pump bottle) | 30mg daily | 60mg daily | 90-120mg daily | Comes in pump form only, one pump = 30mg |

-I recommend people start on ~50mg of testosterone gel per day, up to a maximum of 100mg/day.
+It is recommended that people start on ~50mg of testosterone gel per day, up to a maximum of 100mg/day.

 Testosterone gel can be applied to the shoulders and upper arms, or the stomach area.
 Thoroughly rub in the gel, and wait until it is completely dry before putting on clothing or interacting with pets.